Nebraska Sample Practice

 Who Must Take the Written Test?

 There is a separate written test for each class of license.
-Complete information can be found in the driver’s manual.
+You can find more information about different tests in the driver’s manual.

-All first-time applicants are required to take and pass a written knowledge test.
+As a first-time applicant, you must always take and pass a written knowledge test.

 - Learner’s Permit – Type LPE: must pass vision and written tests.

 - Learner’s Permit – Type LPD: must pass vision and written tests.
-The written test will be waived if a school learner’s permit (LPE), school permit (SCP) or learner’s permit (LPD) has been issued that is valid or has been expired for no more than one year.
+DMV will waive the written test if a school learner’s permit (LPE), school permit (SCP) or learner’s permit (LPD) is valid or not expired for more than one year.

 - School Permit – Type SCP: waived if the applicant has completed a DMV approved driver safety course.

-- Provisional Operator’s Permit – POP: waived if the applicant has completed a DMV approved driver safety course.
+- Provisional Operator’s Permit – POP: DMV waives the test if the applicant has completed a DMV approved driver safety course.

 - Operator’s License (Class O): waived if the applicant held a POP.

-If you have an expired out-of-state driver’s license, you must also take the test before you are issued a Nebraska license.
+If you have an expired out-of-state driver’s license, you must also take the test before you can get a Nebraska license.

-If you are renewing a valid Nebraska operator’s license, the written test will be waived if you renew within one year after expiration.
+If you are renewing a valid Nebraska operator’s license, DMV will waive the written test if you renew within one year after expiration.
+Make sure you take full advantage of your renewal period.

 How Many Questions are there on the Nebraska DMV Written exam?

-The Nebraska DMV knowledge test has 25 questions and you must correctly answer at least 20 questions (80 percent).
+The Nebraska DMV knowledge test has 25 questions.
+You must correctly answer at least 20 questions (80 percent).